Nanochemistry unites – unsurprisingly – nanoscience and chemistry, exploring the new rules of behavior that emerge on the nanoscale.

-It represents a novel approach to building devices atom by atom, with molecular scale precision.
-It involves studying synthesis and characterization of materials on the nanoscale, focussing on how the atoms behave and interact, and how they can be manipulated and controlled in chemical reactions at the atomic level.
+Nanochemistry represents a novel approach to building devices atom by atom, with molecular scale precision.
+It involves studying the synthesis and characterization of materials on the nanoscale, focusing on how the atoms behave and interact, and how they can be manipulated and controlled in chemical reactions at the atomic level.

-It might seem relatively new, but nanochemistry has been employed for many years, for example in sunscreens that absorb UV light, in clear coatings for cars which protect the bright paint colors underneath, or in carbon nanotubes for lightweight car parts or sporting equipment.
-It has been used to study the health and safety effects of airborne and waterborne nanosized particulates, and nanoparticles have been used to clear up or neutralizes pollutants.
+It might seem relatively new, but nanochemistry has been employed for many years; for example, in sunscreens that absorb UV light, in clear coatings for cars that protect the bright paint colors underneath, or in carbon nanotubes for lightweight car parts or sporting equipment.

-Nanotubes are a relatively new form of carbon and can range from a few microns to a few nanometres with many being only a single atom thick, i.e., single-walled.
-They display beneficial behavior relative to properties such as electrical and thermal conductivity, strength, stiffness, and toughness.
-They can be functionalized – that is given a specific purpose – with the addition of molecular recognition agents which bind specifically to molecular tags, making then ideal for used as high-resolution probes in atomic force microscopy, as channels for material separation and as selective gates for molecular sensing.
+Nanotubes display beneficial behavior relative to properties such as electrical and thermal conductivity, strength, stiffness, and toughness.
+They can be functionalized – that is given a specific purpose – with the addition of molecular recognition agents which bind specifically to molecular tags, making them ideal for use as high-resolution probes in atomic force microscopy, as channels for material separation and as selective gates for molecular sensing.

-Nanocrystals and clusters is another promising area of research.
+Nanocrystals and clusters are another promising area of research in nanochemistry.
 Crystals of nano-sized proportions can be combined into clusters and show potential in high-density data storage and optoelectrical applications.
 They might also find uses as biochemical tags, as chemical catalysts or as laser and optical components.

-Small rods of atoms or nanowires are also of interest.
-These solid, dense structures are built atom by atom in a controlled manner, allowing for impurity doing at for control of the wire’s electrical conduction properties.
+Small rods of atoms or nanowires are also of interest to nanochemistry.
+These solid, dense structures are built atom by atom in a controlled manner, allowing for impurity doing it for control of the wire’s electrical conduction properties.

 References and Further Reading